brummer-simon/ringbuffer/README.md

 # Statically allocated, generic Ringbuffer
-Small statically allocated ringbuffer implemented while learning rust.
+Small statically allocated ringbuffer implemented while learning Rust.

 I wrote this to get familiar with Rust, if you want to use it, feel free to do so.
 But be forewarned, beginners tend make mistakes and write weird code ;).